Gad Elmaleh: Move to the United States

 In 2015 Elmaleh began an American tour entitled "Oh My Gad" and moved to New York City.
 He first appeared in Joe's Pub in December following multiple workout shows in the fall.
 While Elmaleh speaks English fluently, he works with an English teacher to write his jokes while appreciating the nuances of the English language.
 One difference between his French shows and his English shows is that his English shows include no riffing, everything is scripted.
 In September 2016, an episode of This American Life highlighting challenging transitions included a segment about Elmaleh and his transition to American comedy.

-On 15 December 2016 episode of The Late Show with Stephen Colbert, Elmaleh appeared as the show's stand-up act.
+On a 15 December 2016 episode of The Late Show with Stephen Colbert, Elmaleh appeared as the show's stand-up act.

-Elmaleh's French stand-up special Gad Gone Wild was filmed in Montreal, Canada and was released on Netflix on 24 January 2017.
+Elmaleh's French stand-up special Gad Gone Wild was filmed in Montreal, Canada, and was released on Netflix on 24 January 2017.
 An English language special was released in March 2018.